cuesta11/lab1-git-race/REPORT.md

 # Lab 1 Git Race -- Project Report

-## 1. Description of Changes

-### Feature 1: Dynamic Greeting by Time of Day
-**Description of Changes**
-- Modified `HelloController.kt` and `HelloApiController.kt` to include a method `getTimeBasedGreeting()` that selects the appropriate greeting based on the current hour.
-- Updated the web and API endpoints to return greetings such as “Good morning”, “Good afternoon”, “Good evening”, or “Good night”.
-- Adjusted `welcome.html` to display the dynamic greeting.
-- Updated unit, MVC, and integration tests to validate the new behavior using regex patterns.

-**Technical Decisions**
-- Used `java.time.LocalTime` to determine the hour of the day.
-- Chose four time ranges:
-  - 03:00–12:00 → Good morning
-  - 13:00–19:00 → Good afternoon
-  - 20:00–22:00 → Good evening
-  - Others → Good night
-- Tests were updated to validate multiple possible outcomes, ensuring robustness across different times of execution.

-**Learning Outcomes**
-- Learned how to extend a Spring Boot + Kotlin controller with new logic.
-- Practiced writing flexible tests (regex) for non-deterministic outputs.
-- Understood how to modify MVC and integration tests consistently with new business logic.

 ### Feature 2: Internationalization (i18n) with `?lang` parameter

 Enable English/Spanish localization for: